testormoo/autorest.ansible/README.md

 Also note that **--tag** value comes from **readme.txt** file you can find in your curent directory.

+# How it works?

+Ansible generator works as follows:

+(1) Parses entire REST API definition, just like other autorest plugins

+(2) Generates Ansible Module Map which will be later used to generate ansible modules.

+(3) Merges newly generated map with old version (if exists in **templates** directory)

+(4) Generates Ansible modules and tests in a directory structure matching Ansible directory layout.

+(5) ALso generates **xxx.template.json** file and **xxx.merge.txt** file

+**xxx.template.json** is an updated (merged) version of new template generated in (2) merged with older version.
+You can copy **xxx.template.json** to **templates** directory in **autorest.ansible**.
+You can modify almost any values in this file to override values that were automatically generated from REST API.

+**xxx.merge.txt** file is a short merge report.
+It will tell you which fields in the template were overriden.

 # AutoRest extension configuration

 ``` yaml